CJ-Jackson/run-deploy/README.md

 systemctl start example
 ```

-The squashfs exec will also need to do a symlink swap.
+In quirk mode, the squashfs exec will also need to do a symlink swap.
+You will not need to do that in strict mode.
 ```
 cd /opt/run-deploy/image/example
 ln -sf example-2024-12-12.squashfs example.squashfs